 While no amount of money can undo the challenges your child and family face, financial compensation can help ensure your child receives the best possible care and support throughout their life.
 The potential compensation in an HIE case typically falls into several categories:

-- Medical Expenses: This includes past, current, and future medical costs related to your child's HIE.
+This includes past, current, and future medical costs related to your child's HIE.
 It may cover:

 - Hospital stays